6 solutions to fix 'File system verify or repair failed' error

 Step 1: Go to Disk Utility.

-Note: If you're fixing the corrupted Mac internal hard drive, you need to restart your Mac in Recovery Mode and click Disk Utility from the macOS Utilities menu.
+Note: If you're fixing the corrupted Mac internal hard drive, you need to restart your Mac in macOS Recovery mode and click Disk Utility from the macOS Utilities menu.

 Step 2: Click the corrupted drive from the left sidebar.